 Another way to approach weight lifting goals is: with strength based rewards.

-E.g., if you can bench press 100 pounds, or squat with 100 pounds in strict form for ten reps. and want to increase your strength, become more progressive with your lifts add resistance every-few workouts to increase lower body strength.
+E.g., if you can bench press 150 pounds, or squat with 150 pounds in strict form for ten reps; but, want to increase overall strength in these lifts to 200 Lbs: be progressive, add resistance every-few workouts to increase lower and upper body strength.

-Once you get to 150 pounds and can perform 10 reps with good form, is a 50% increase in strength and utimately should be rewarded!
+Once you get to 200 pounds and can perform 10 reps with good form, this is a 25% increase in strength, ultimately deserves to be rewarded!

 Just be sure to be honest with yourself here or you only undermine your own efforts.
 The poundage's and repetitions mentioned are only examples; just be sure to set forth a good, reasonable effort to ensure goal-related achievement results are met.

-Be honest with yourself: apply a fair reward for how hard you've worked at achieving your new strength increases.
-Rewards can range from a new iPod or cell phone to a new tattoo or clothing, the sky's the limit.
+Be fair and realistic with rewarding on how hard you've worked at achieving your new strength goal, rewards can range from a new iPod or cell phone to a new tattoo or clothing, the sky's the limit.

-Sparking your desire to help you get closer to your goals
+Sparking desire to help you get closer to your goals

 can be done in more ways than can be listed; here are a few examples to